What is No Second Night Out?

 How we're working to meet the 5 NSNO principles:

-- Joint working with the rough sleepers outreach team (Worcestershire Homelessness Intervention Team) to identify and help new rough sleepers
+- Joint working with the rough sleepers outreach team MOATS to identify and help new rough sleepers

 - The public can alert services of rough sleepers through Street Link either by phone on 0300 500 0914 or via their website.